Iran reports largest spike in coronavirus as 147 more die

-TEHRAN (AP) — Iran reported its single biggest jump in deaths from the new coronavirus on Wednesday, saying that another 147 had died in a nearly 15% spike that raises the death toll to 1,135 people nationwide.
+TEHRAN (AP) — Iran reported its single biggest jump in deaths from the new coronavirus on Wednesday as another 147 people died, raising the country’s overall death toll to 1,135.

-It marks the biggest 24-hour rise in deaths since officials first acknowledged cases of the virus in Iran in mid-February.
+The nearly 15% spike in deaths — amid a total of 17,361 confirmed cases in Iran — marks the biggest 24-hour rise in fatalities since officials first acknowledged cases of the virus in Iran in mid-February.

-The rise in deaths comes as the number of cases continues to grow each day, with some 17,361 people having been infection nationwide, according to a briefing Wednesday by Iran’s deputy health minister, Alireza Raisi.

-The outbreak has cast a shadow over the Persian New Year, Nowruz, a normally joyous holiday that begins on Friday.
-Health officials have urged the public to avoid travel and crowded places.
-But many seem to be ignoring the warnings, raising the risk of further outbreaks.

-Some food markets in the capital, Tehran, were still packed on Wednesday, and highways were crowded with traffic as families traveled between cities.
-Iran also announced it would close mosques for communal Friday prayers for a third consecutive week.
-Other Muslim countries, including Saudi Arabia, Kuwait and the United Arab Emirates have also cancelled Friday prayers in mosques.
+Still, even as the number of cases continues to grow each day, food markets were still packed with shoppers on Wednesday and highways were crowded with traffic as families traveled between cities ahead of the Persian New Year, Nowruz, on Friday.

+Iran’s deputy health minister, Alireza Raisi, urged the public to avoid travel and crowded places.
+In a statement on state TV, Raisi told Iranians the coming period represented two “golden weeks” to try curb the virus from spreading further.

-Raisi criticized people for not adhering to the warnings, saying on national television the virus is very serious.
-“This is not a good situation at all,” he said as he implored people to stay home.
+He criticized people for not adhering to the warnings to stay home, saying the virus is very serious.
+“This is not a good situation at all,” he said.

 Iran’s President Hassan Rouhani on Wednesday defended his government’s response to the coronavirus outbreak in the face of of widespread criticism that officials acted too slowly and may have even covered up initial cases before infections rapidly spread across the country.